Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 ### Main Science Data Product: Spectral Image Multi-Extension FITS Files (MEF)

-The main Quick Release data product is the Spectral Image MEF.
+The main Quick Release data product is the Level 2 Spectral Image MEF.
 There are 6 Spectral MEFs (one for each detector) for each sky pointing.
 Each Spectral MEF is approximately 70 MB and contains 6 extensions:

 1. **IMAGE** - Calibrated surface brightness flux density in units of MJy/sr, stored as a 2040 x 2040 image.
 No zodiacal light subtraction is applied.